wuzi/radars/README.md

 A SA:MP library containing functions to create radars that detect when a player exceeds the speed limit of the radar.

-***If you use any speedo it is better to change the include to yours or vice-versa.
+***If you use any get speed function it is better to change the include to yours or vice-versa.
 Otherwise, it will give false-positives.***

 ##Creating a radar